BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 You might also be interested in using the same series of commands on other files.
 To save time and to avoid mistakes in typing, you could save the commands as a script (i.e., in a separate text file).

-Let's suppose you wanted a script that would create a dataset for testing by removing the header from a character-delimited dataset and printing the first 5 lines of data.
+Let's suppose you wanted a script that would create a dataset for testing new scripts by removing the header from a character-delimited dataset and printing the first 5 lines of data.
 We can test this using `pcfb/examples/shaver_etal.csv`:

 `tail -n +2 shaver_etal.csv | head -5`